Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Variability amplitudes in the CaMD

 Figure~\ref{fig:AmplitudeInHRD} shows variability amplitudes as a function of position in the CaMD.
-Here, we quantify variability amplitudes using the \gmag-band Inter-Quartile Range (IQR).
-Objects are selected according to the general criteria described in Appendix~\ref{app:selection}, with stricter conditions on the parallax (greater than 1~mas) and its relative precision (better than 5~per~cent).
+Here, we quantify variability amplitudes using the \gmag-band inter-quartile range (IQR).
+Objects are selected according to the general criteria described in Appendix~\ref{app:selection}, with stricter conditions on the parallax (greater than 1~mas) and its relative precision (better than 5\%).
 To prevent the false impression that faint (and very bright) sources have intrinsically higher amplitudes, we corrected for the instrumental spread of the IQR as a function of the median \gmag magnitude.
-This correction was determined using sources classified as constant in the all-sky classification (Rimoldini et al., in preparation) and subtracted in quadrature from the measured IQR.
-Instead of plotting individual data points in Fig.~\ref{fig:AmplitudeInHRD}, we show the (colour-coded) mean of the corrected \gmag-band IQR of sources within each square bin measuring 0.02~mag in both colour and magnitude after trimming the top and bottom 5~per~cent.
-This binning was applied to each variability type individually, and cuts were applied to select minimum classification probabilities per type to minimize incorrect classifications.
-We emphasize the location of variable object classes featuring large amplitudes by plotting classes with higher IQR on top of variability classes with lower IQR.
+This correction was determined using sources that are classified as constant in the all-sky classification \citep{RimoldiniEtAl2018} and subtracted in quadrature from the measured IQR.
+Instead of plotting individual data points in Fig.~\ref{fig:AmplitudeInHRD}, we show the (colour-coded) mean of the corrected \gmag-band IQR of sources within each square bin measuring 0.02~mag in both colour and magnitude after trimming the top and bottom 5\%.
+This binning was applied to each variability type individually, and cuts were applied to select minimum classification probabilities per type to minimise incorrect classifications.
+We emphasise the location of variable object classes that feature large amplitudes by plotting classes with higher IQR on top of variability classes with lower IQR.